LAVA: Explainability for Unsupervised Latent Embeddings: Experiments

 \subsubsection{Module extraction hyperparameters}

-For module extraction on both MNIST and KPMP, we use default hyperparameters, as defined in Appendix \ref{app:module_extraction}, with one exception: the $\alpha$ regularization hyperparameter from Equation \ref{eq:amf_loss} in KPMP module extraction. \textbf{$\boldsymbol{\alpha}$ for KPMP module extraction.} In our runs, we noticed that using low values for $\alpha$ resulted in high overestimation error ratios.
+For module extraction on both MNIST and KPMP, we use default hyperparameters, as defined in Appendix \ref{app:module_extraction}, with one exception: the $\gamma$ regularization hyperparameter from Equation \ref{eq:amf_loss} in KPMP module extraction.
+In our runs, we noticed that using low values for $\gamma$ resulted in high overestimation error ratios for KPMP experiments.
 This pointed to the fact that regularization was mostly likely not affecting the loss function.
 We assumed this was due to the sparsity of gene expression, and subsequent low correlations in many localities.
-Running module extraction several times, using higher values of $\alpha$, confirmed this hypothesis (Figure \ref{fig:kpmp_mod_ex_alpha}).
+Running module extraction several times, using higher values of $\gamma$, confirmed this hypothesis (Figure \ref{fig:kpmp_mod_ex_alpha}).
 Increasing the strength of regularization seemed to have no or negative effect on the quality or stability of solutions (the main loss term and silhouette width, respectively).
-For our experiments, we ended up using $\alpha = 10$, resulting in relatively stable and low error overestimation ratios (Figure \ref{fig:kpmp_mod_ex_alpha}a).
+For our experiments, we ended up using $\gamma = 10.0$, resulting in relatively low and stable error overestimation ratios (Figure \ref{fig:kpmp_mod_ex_alpha}a).